Ex-UCLA gynecologist pleads not guilty to patient sex abuse

 “I was kind of surprised.
 I thought they would tell students, faculty, staff,” she said.
 “I thought it was good that they’re also telling alumni.”

-Kurtz, who attended UCLA in the 1970s, said she never had any interaction with Heaps, who didn’t arrive until the 1980s.
+Kurtz, who attended UCLA in the 1970s and worked on the campus newspaper The Daily Bruin, said she never had any interaction with Heaps, who didn’t arrive until the 1980s.

 Still, the revelation shocked her.